Skip to main content

 Per-Level Score Cap

-The maximum score per level is capped at 1.0x human baseline.
-If an AI discovers a shortcut and completes a level faster than humans, it still only receives 1.0.
-This encourages building AI that generalizes across games rather than exploiting individual levels.
+The maximum score per level is capped at 1.15x human baseline.
+If an AI discovers a shortcut and completes a level faster than humans, it can receive at most 1.15.
+This ensures a single subpar level does not disproportionately drag down the overall score for an AI that generalizes well across an entire game.

 Per-Game Aggregation